Le Jardin des Plantes in Paris: Exploring the Botanical Garden, Zoo and National Museum of Natural History

 The Gallery of Evolution is a glass-and-steel building housing over 7,000 lifelike specimens.
 The centerpiece is a large, open space with a suspended walkway in the shape of DNA.
 This is where you can see many of the museum’s iconic specimens, such as the quagga (a now extinct subspecies of zebra) and a coelacanth (a prehistoric fish).

-See also Things to Do in Wimbledon, London – Tennis, Park, and Beyond
+See also Things to Do in Santa Cruz – Natural and Historical Attractions That Will Blow Your Mind

 The Ménagerie (Zoo)